-4. The Customer will be entitled to allow End Users to access the facilities offered to End Users by the Software as specified in the On- Line Documentation provided that the number of pupils on the Customer’s official roll does not increase by more than 10% above the number of pupils declared to be on the Customer’s official roll as set out in the Order Form (“Pupil Roll Number”).
-In the event that the number of pupils on the Customer’s official roll increases by more than 10% above the Pupil Roll Number:
+The Customer will be entitled to allow End Users to access the facilities offered to End Users by the Software as specified in the On- Line Documentation provided that the number of users does not increase by more than 10% above the number declared as set out in the Order Form.
+In the event that the number of Users increases by more than 10% above the stated number:

-4.1 the Customer shall immediately provide Frog with a written notice of the updated number of pupils on the Customer’s official roll; and
+the Customer shall immediately provide Frog with a written notice of the updated number; and

-4.2 Frog will be entitled to increase the Fees to reflect the increase in the number of pupils on the Customer’s official roll.
+Frog will be entitled to increase the Fees to reflect the increase in the number of Users.

 equipment has been approved in advance by Frog in writing; and